4 MULTIPLYING AND DIVIDING

 = − | a b |

 A formal rule is simply a rule we write with letters.
 We write it with letters because we want it to apply to any numbers.
-Algebra, after all, depends on how things look.
+We want it to apply to whatever looks like that.

 = | 1 3 |